macieklamberski/stonkista/README.md

 https://stonkista.com/forex/USD/PLN/2024-01-15
 ```

+> [!NOTE]
-> **Note:** Exchange rates are sourced from ECB which only provides EUR-based rates.
+> Exchange rates are sourced from ECB which only provides EUR-based rates.
 Conversions between non-EUR currencies (e.g., USD to PLN) are calculated using EUR as an intermediate.

 ### Google Sheets